StonedEdge/Retro-Lite-CM4-Dock/README.md

 -----------------------------------------------------------------------------------------------------------

 The Retro Lite CM4 docking station/hub is designed to be used with the Retro Lite CM4 gaming console however will work on any generic Linux host running RetroPie.
-The main goal of this project is to act as a metadata box for your RetroPie system/historical purposes, includin the following features:
+The main goal of this project is to act as a metadata box for your RetroPie system/historical purposes.
+The project boasts the following features:

 - Fully integrated 1.5" 128x128 SPI driven 16-bit color display
 - 3 modes, including **splashscreen**, **stats** and **game** mode